Skip to main content

 Career outcomes

-• Allows health professionals to develop or expand their counselling expertise in speciality areas of their choosing and may provide an opportunity to progress into doctoral studies.
+The Advanced Entry pathway allows health professionals to develop or expand their counselling expertise in specialty areas of their choosing and may provide an opportunity to progress into doctoral studies.

 Fees and FEE-HELP